codemarc/ladders/README.md

 # Job Applications Report Generator

-A Node.js application that generates PDF and DOCX reports from The Ladders job application data.
+A Node.js application that generates PDF reports from The Ladders job application data.

 ## Features